 Location: Underway to French Guyana

-We are looking forward relaxing few days to rest up on the islands off French Guiana, Ille de Salut, for a few days before we set sail for Barbados and the Caribbean.
+We are looking forward to relaxing a few days to rest up on the islands of French Guiana, Ille de Salut, for a few days before we set sail for Barbados and the Caribbean.

 Related VoyageView All Voyages

 Experience true hands-on education when you and your crew round the Cape of Good Hope and navigate your floating campus north to the warm waters of the Caribbean.
 The open ocean will become a second home and you’ll explore destinations few people have even heard of during this epic expedition.View Details